DamanB/BookmarkHere/README.md

 I have made the decision to only upload the /src file of the application for public view.

 ## What I Learned
 - Vue.js 3 JavaScript framework (with Composition API)
-- Deploying Firebase Database
+- Firebase
-  - Connecting to application
+  - Deploying and connecting to a database
+  - Establishing authentication services
+  - Hosting a web app
 - Responsive CSS Media Queries